Responsible Finance Forum 2013 | Berlin

-The focus of RFF IV was on how to foster consumer protection in emerging insurance markets.
-In the Forum, 85 high-ranking participants from 23 countries exchanged ideas, shared experiences and presented initiatives to advance the agenda for responsible insurance.
-The timing of the debate on consumer protection in emerging insurance markets could not have been more pertinent.
-There are now more than 500 million microinsurance consumers and that number keeps growing.
+The Fourth Annual Responsible Finance Forum (RFF IV) focused on how to foster consumer protection in emerging insurance markets.
+During the Forum, 85 high-ranking participants from 23 countries exchanged ideas, shared experiences and presented initiatives to advance the agenda for responsible insurance.
+There are more than 500 million microinsurance consumers and that number continues to grow.
 Innovations are taking place in the market to bring down costs, safeguard profits, achieve affordability and extend the reach of microinsurance.
-However, in order to sustain growth and achieve scale and sustainability, consumers must experience true value.
-To meet this challenge, the delivery of microinsurance needs to be responsible.
+In order to sustain growth and achieve scale and sustainability, consumers must experience true value.

-- Highlight the importance of both effectively protecting consumers and continuing to promote the development of microinsurance markets.
+- Focus on the importance of both effectively protecting consumers and continuing to promote the development of microinsurance markets.

-- Better understand how to strengthen the business case for responsible microinsurance and promote responsible practices to be adopted by all microinsurance stakeholders
+- Improve the business case for responsible microinsurance and promote responsible practices to be adopted by microinsurance stakeholders

 - Identify the challenges of consumer protection in microinsurance and potential trade-offs to move the market forward.